 - The journey we must take

 These stories can be told by themselves or in combination.
-Here’s an example of a (fictional) transformation story.
+Here’s an example of a (fictional) story that weaves severa.

 The good times had not prepared us for this possibility.
 I had always considered expanding my online store presence.
 We had a gorgeous website, but, for the most part, it was purposed to drive store traffic, not to conduct online transactions.
 The fear of losing everything was just the motivation I needed to get my online store fully operational as a stand-alone business.

 After doing my research, we chose Shopify as our store platform.
-I had read that over one million merchants are now using the system and with the number of user-friendly features, add-ons, and a community of other merchants, it was no brainer.
-I was up and running with a small inventory set in two weeks, and my entire catalogue of products was up in three weeks.
+I had read that over four million merchants are now using the system, and with the number of user-friendly features, add-ons, and a community of other merchants, it was a no brainer.
+I was up and running with a small inventory in two weeks, and my entire catalogue of products was up in three weeks.

 Thank you, Shopify!

-Although this is written from the first person, it is much more than a testimonial; it is a story with a specific beginning, middle, and end:
+Although this is written in the first person, it is much more than a testimonial; it is a story with a specific beginning, middle, and end:

 - Beginning – How things were